JardaniWorld/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This script executes to check for lower case characters
+This script executes to check alphabetic characters